-The public river access situation at Greenwood Creek changed in 2005 from previous years, with the BLM constructing a parking lot and restroom creating a formal access to the river through the public lands downstream of Greenwood Creek.
-This has eliminated the dangerous parking on the shoulder of Hwy 49 except for some peak weekend days.
-There is a second parking area built by BLM 1/4 mile further down the Hwy which eliminates the need to park on the shoulder of Hwy 49.
-Boating counts in 2007 on the section of river between Coloma and Greenwood Cr. did not show to what extent this location was used.
-It is planned to coordinate monitoring with the BLM to better understand the extent of use of the Greenwood Cr. access.
+- The public river access situation at Greenwood Creek changed in 2005 from previous years, with the BLM constructing a parking lot and restroom creating a formal access to the river through the public lands downstream of Greenwood Creek.
+This has eliminated dangerous parking on the shoulder of Hwy 49 except for peak weekend use days.
+There is a second parking area built by BLM 1⁄2 mile further down the Hwy which eliminates the need to park on the shoulder of Hwy 49 but currently it is still legal to parks on the shoulder of Hwy 49.
+Boating counts in 2009 on the section of river between Coloma and Greenwood Cr. did not show to what extent this location was used.
+It is hoped that monitoring coordinated with the BLM to better understand the extent of use of the Greenwood Cr. access be achieved in the future. - No campground owners near Highway Rapid applied to the County for a revision to their Special Use Permit that would allow public river access to their property in this stretch.

-- No campground owners near Highway Rapid applied to the County for a revision to their Special Use Permit that would allow public river access to their property in this stretch. - 4.2 Incident Reporting/Cooperating Agency Reports
+4.2 Incident Reporting/Cooperating Agency Reports